privateer-project/identity-management-component/README.md

 ## Installation of Indy Hyperledger and Revocation Registry

 1. Ensure that Docker and Docker Compose are installed on your VM.
 If they are not installed, you can run the *prerequisites.sh* script provided in the repository to install these dependencies.
+Alternatively, you can install Docker and Docker Compose manually (recommended).
 2. Move to your home directory and clone the source code of [Indy Hyperledger](https://github.com/bcgov/von-network) from the official GitHub repository.

    ```